Since I started thinking about writing some about mango nutritional value the mere thought of mangoes makes my mouth water already.

 When consumed (whether a bite or two), it has an aftertaste of kerosene or turpentine (most likely the reason why it is called “Kerosene Mango”).

-It is ellipse-shaped and it’s texture varies from firm to soft and juicy.
+It is an ellipse-shaped, and its texture varies from firm to soft and juicy.
 Has a fibrous flesh also.

 THE KING OF ALL FRUITS